samer--/moby/README.md

 - Remove some non-ascii characters and replace with best guess
 - Replace double slashed '//Oi//' with '/Oi/'
 - Fix many wrong usages of bare vowels like "a", "u", "i" with correct phoneme
+- Replace all instances of "/oU/r" with "/O/r" (rhymes with "score", "north" etc)

 Editorial decisions